Hawaiideveloper/Infastructure-as-Code-Sample_Env/README.md

 #### AWS CLI
 This is the Command Line interface to the AWS services

+## Google cloud compute (GCP) Section

+- Not complete will be created at a later date

 #### Git
 This is great for versioning and helps you to track both changes and assist you in creating tests that can be staged and then later moved to production.
 The rules are simple, each time you make a change to production, you need to overwrite the test environment, and staging environment with new Git commits.